253Youssef/Security/README.md

  open terminal in project folder

- type py project.py/python project.pt (depending on  python version)
+ type "py project.py" or "python project.py" (depending on your python version)

 The libraries needed: